Caleb-Odaudu/DevOpsProject/2.d.Advanced_Linux_Commands/README.md

 The above command uses the chmod command with the `+x` option to grant execute permissions to the file `script.sh`.
 The `+x` option adds the execute permission to the existing permissions for all the user classes.

-Now lets check what the file permissions look like
+Now let's check what the file permissions look like:

 ![Chmod_x](img/chmod_x.png)

-This gives the execute permission to all to all roles.
+This gives the execute permission to all roles.

-The same command can be executed to achieve the same result using the numbers approach.
+The same can be achieved using the numeric approach:

 ~~~
 chmod 755 script.sh
 ~~~

-To add execute to all (user,group, others) you would add 1 to each of the three categories, resulting in 755:
+To add execute to all (user, group, others) you would add 1 to each of the three categories, resulting in 755:

-- (4+2+1)= 7 for the user (read,write, and execute),
+- (4+2+1) = 7 for the user (read, write, and execute)

-- (4+1)= 5 for the group (read and execute),
+- (4+1) = 5 for the group (read and execute)

-- (4+1)= 5 for others (read and execute),
+- (4+1) = 5 for others (read and execute)

-Now another example, Imagine the owner of a file is currently the only one with full permissions to `note.txt`
+Another example: Imagine the owner of a file is currently the only one with full permissions to `note.txt`:

 ~~~
 touch note.txt
 ~~~

-To allow group members and other to read, write, and execute the file, change it to the -rwxrwxrwx permission type, whose numeric value is 777
+To allow group members and others to read, write, and execute the file, change it to the -rwxrwxrwx permission type, whose numeric value is 777:

 ~~~
 chmod 777 note.txt
 ~~~

-Check the output
+Check the output:

 ![Chmod_777](img/chmod_777.png)

-**Notes**: The first dash (-) represents the file type and not a user class.
+**Note**: The first dash (-) represents the file type and not a user class.
 It indicates that the entry is a regular file.

 ### chown command

-The chown command allows you to chage the ownership of files, directories, or symbolic links to a specified username or group.
+The `chown` command allows you to change the ownership of files, directories, or symbolic links to a specified username or group.

 Here's the basic format: